redfin/react-server/packages/react-server/docs/why-react-server.md

 you will access the backend in a massively parallel way, and it facilitates building a user interface on top of parallel, asynchronous data access.

-## Data bundle transfer
+## Bundle data for transfer to browser

 One thing you quickly learn when you use React server-side rendering is that you have to "reconnect" React on the client side to the HTML markup you generated on the server side, and that's not always as easy as it seems.
 Ideally, reconnecting goes something like this:

-1. On the server side, call `ReactDOM.renderToString` on a React element that you wish to render.
+1. On the server side, call `ReactDOMServer.renderToString` on a React element that you wish to render.
 This returns a string that represents a document fragment.
    The root of that document fragment will have an attribute (`data-react-checksum`) that is a simple checksum of the text of the entire